 ESC ref Source of obligation Description RB1443 Clause 164(2) Life support - confirmation reminder notices Requirements for content of a confirmation reminder notice.
 RB1444 Clause 165(1) Life support - ongoing retailer obligations Retailer's ongoing obligations where advised by a relevant customer or a distributor that a life support resident resides, or is intending to reside, at the premises of a relevant customer of the retailer.
 RB1445 Clause 165(2) Life support - ongoing retailer obligations Retailer's ongoing obligations where advised by an exempt electricity seller that a life support resident resides, or is intending to reside, at the premises of a relevant customer of the retailer.
 RB1446 Clause 167(1) Life support - keeping registration and deregistration details Retailer obligation to establish policies, systems and procedures for registering and deregistering life support customers, and to ensure that the register of life support customers and life support residents is maintained, kept up to date and includes certain information.
 RB1490 Clause 173(1) Life support - retailer obligations with respect to deemed exempt persons and exempt distributors Retailer obligations when notified by a deemed exempt person or an exempt distributor that a life support resident resides, or is intended to reside, at the premises of a customer.
 RB1491 Clause 173(2) Life support - retailer obligations with respect to deemed exempt persons and exempt distributors Retailer obligation to, in relation to a customer who is registered with a retailer pursuant to subclause (1)(a), comply with specific requirements as if the deemed exempt person or exempt distributor were an exempt seller, and as if the customer were a registered life support customer RB1421 Clause 150(1) Account security - access to confidential information Retailer obligation to not disclose or provide access to confidential information about an affected customer to any other person without the consent of the affected customer.
-RB1421-3 Clause 150(6) Account security - record keeping Retailer obligation to keep a record of arrangements reached in relation to the identification of a safe method of communication with an affected customer under subclause (4).
+RB1421-2 Clause 150(4) Account security - safe methods of communication Retailer obligation to take specific steps to identify a safe method of communication with an affected customer.